Aldaviva/Fail2Ban4Win/Readme.md

 - Start the `Fail2Ban4Win` service from the `services.msc` GUI.
 - Start the service from PowerShell using `Start-Service Fail2Ban4Win`.
 - Start the service from Command Prompt using `net start Fail2Ban4Win`.
 - Run the service in the foreground by starting `Fail2Ban4Win.exe` in a console window.
 This is useful for looking at the log output and verifying your configuration, especially when `isDryRun` is true.
-You can stop the process using `Ctrl`+`C`.
+You can stop the process using <kbd>Ctrl</kbd>+<kbd>C</kbd>.

 ## Monitoring
 You can see the block rules created by Fail2Ban4Win in Windows Firewall.